sedwards/infrastructure_examples/infrastructure/SOLUTION.md

 ### Solution

+It is a trick question.

+For a purely static application that is publicly facing there should be no application scaling, as it should be served and hosted at the edge via CDN

+CDN performance can vary depending on the provider and their resources.
+AWS Cloudfront

-For a static application I wouldn't use a webserver or container but a CDN distribution such as CloudFront of the static resource served from an Object Store like s3.
+For a static application and webserver would do however I would have the CloudFront Distribution ingest the static content served from an Object Store such as s3.

 ### Walk through

 Create the following in terraform
   - create s3bucket(world read/no write)
-	Commands:
+    - encrypt s3 volume incase our 'Hello World' is something important
-		place index.html in bucket
+    - place index.html in bucket

-  - create self-signed cert in aws cert manager
+  - upload self-signed cert to aws cert manager

-  - create cloudfront distribution asscotate self-signed cert register s3bucket as source
+  - create cloudfront distribution asscotate self-signed cert register s3bucket as source create WAF to limit access to 80 and 443

    TODO:
+    create tests
     evaluate security
     evaluate scaling